kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 #### Single-cell mode

 Annotations include INTERGENIC, INTRONIC, UTR and CODING (EXONIC), and are stored using the 'XF' BAM tag.
-In cases where the gene corresponds to an exon or UTR, the name of the gene that overlaps the alignment is associated with the read and stored using the GE BAM tag.
+In cases where the gene corresponds to an **exon or UTR**, the name of the gene that overlaps the alignment is associated with the read and stored using the GE BAM tag.

 #### Single-nuclei mode
 Annotations include INTERGENIC, INTRONIC, UTR and CODING (EXONIC), and are stored using the 'XF' BAM tag.
-In cases where the gene corresponds to an exon, UTR, or intron, the name of the gene that overlaps the alignment is associated with the read and stored using the 'GE' BAM tag.
+In cases where the gene corresponds to an **exon, UTR, or intron**, the name of the gene that overlaps the alignment is associated with the read and stored using the GE BAM tag.

 ## UMI Correction